 Our long-term incentive equity awards are generally in the form of stock options and restricted stock units, which deliver equivalent value while using fewer authorized shares.
 Beginning in 2021, we granted performance-based restricted stock units based on relative total shareholder return to our Chief Executive Officer, and beginning in 2024, we extended these grants to our other executive officers, in each case to further tie executive compensation to stock price performance and in response to stockholder feedback.
 We typically make equity award grants to each of our executive officers upon commencement of employment, and annually in conjunction with our review of their individual performance.
 Additional equity award grants may be made in connection with a promotion, or as a special incentive.
 Our executives benefit from stock options only if our stock price increases through the creation of stockholder value, and the value of restricted stock units increase as our stock price increases.
-Accordingly, we believe stock options and restricted stock units provide meaningful incentives to our executive officers' interests with long-term stockholders' interests and company performance.
+Accordingly, we believe stock options and restricted stock units provide meaningful incentives to our executives to achieve increases in the value of our stock over time, while performance-based restricted stock units further align our executive officers' interests with long-term stockholders' interests and company performance.
 In addition, the vesting feature of our long-term incentive grants contributes to executive retention by providing an incentive to our executives to remain employed by us during the vesting period.